 Parking at Powdermill Nature Reserve is always free.

-Parents/guardians must sign campers in and out every day.
-Campers ages 11–13 only may sign themselves in/out of camp if so indicated on the Camper Safety Information form.
-Individuals other than a parent/guardian may pick up a camper only if they are listed on the Camper Safety Information form.
+Parents/guardians or other authorized adults must sign campers in and out every day.
+Campers ages 11 and older may sign themselves in/out of camp if so indicated on the Carnegie Institute Programs Permission Form.
+Anyone authorized to pick up a camper will be required to present identification every day.

 Late Pick-up Policy

 - Full-day campers ages 6-13 who have not been picked up by 15 minutes after scheduled sign-out will be enrolled in post-camp.
 Parent/guardian will be charged the full weekly post-camp fee of $100 per child and may utilize post-camp care for the remainder of the week.

 - Post-camp is not available for children under age 6.
 Half-day and Hi-Fives! campers will be charged $20 for every 15 minutes late.